TREVOR "The Games Man"

 4. Win-Win Cancellation Policy

-Many people don't realize that an agreement on the phone or on-line is as legally binding as a written contract.
+Many people don't realize that an agreement on the phone or online is as legally binding as a written contract.
 Both sides must abide by it unless released from their contractual obligations by the other.
 It is equally unethical for either of us to go back on our side of the agreement.

-When you and I come to a performance agreement, even if it's not written down, it is a contract.
+When you and I come to a performance agreement, even if it's not written down and signed, it is a contract.
 You are legally obligated to uphold your end (pay what you agreed to pay when you agreed to pay it) even if you ask me not to do my end (perform), just as I would still be obligated to perform even if I asked you not to pay me!
 You wouldn't be happy if I canceled the show, and I wouldn't be happy if you canceled the show either.
 The first puts you in a tough bind, and the second has caused me huge financial problems in the past.
 This is because most of the time, people have canceled so close to the show date that it's impossible for me to book another show on that date.

 This is my full-time profession: it is my only income.
 I need to do a certain amount of business or I can't pay my bills.
 When you book me, that income goes into my budget and then I can focus my marketing efforts further ahead.
-If I allow you to cancel a few days or even a month or more before our scheduled date, there is very little chance of me recouping that income because most clients book entertainment months in advance.
+If I allow you to cancel a few days or even a few months before our scheduled date, there is very little chance of me recouping that income because most clients book entertainment several months in advance.
 To put it bluntly: being canceled leaves me up a creek without a paddle... and most people have no idea.

 Everyone I explain this to seems to suddenly understand when they learn that this is my sole source of income, not just a weekend hobby -- it's my job, folks.
 Nobody likes to hear that they won't be getting a paycheck this week because the boss's kid got sick, the weather was bad, or someone just plain changed their mind!